-The former KGB building (Auto Amateur Association), which is located in the middle of the Gldani neighbourhood, will host the indoor exhibition of the Tbilisi Architecture Biennial.
+The former KGB building (Auto Amateur Association), which is located in the middle of the Gldani neighbourhood, hosted the indoor exhibition of the Tbilisi Architecture Biennial.
 Divided in two parts, the prominent brick building will display a curated exhibition “Buildings Are Not Enough”.

-The research exhibition will bring together institutions and groups of researchers to discuss examples of urban transformations in different parts of the world.
+The research exhibition brought together institutions and groups of researchers to discuss examples of urban transformations in different parts of the world.

-Presenting on-going research projects at ETH Zurich, TU Vienna, TU Braunschweig Institute Of Sustainable Urbanism, Ilia State University and many more, the research exhibition offers insights into a variety of informal urban realities.
+Presenting on-going research projects at ETH Zurich, TU Vienna, TU Braunschweig Institute Of Sustainable Urbanism, Ilia State University and many more, the research exhibition offered insights into a variety of informal urban realities.

 A master student project of Braunschweig University was dedicated to Tbilisi’s Saburtalo district and intended to find design updates for the socialist neighbourhoods’ urban issues.
-The design proposals of the students are presented during the exhibition.
+The design proposals of the students were presented during the exhibition.
 Another modernist neighbourhood featured in the exhibition is Fisksätra, a large-scale project in Nacka municipality, Stockholm.
-Swedish architecture office SECRETARY’s “This Space Between Us” is an installation inspired by the neighbourhood and will provide a comparative case for Gldani.
-The University of Wuppertal will present their project “Potential Spaces”, which is an urban laboratory initiated in Wuppertals Arrenberg neighbourhood.
+Swedish architecture office SECRETARY’s “This Space Between Us” is an installation inspired by the neighbourhood and provided a comparative case for Gldani.
+The University of Wuppertal presented their project “Potential Spaces”, which is an urban laboratory initiated in Wuppertals Arrenberg neighbourhood.

 ETH Zurich MAS Urban Design